 freeCodeCamp:

-- Features: Offers a wide range of practical projects and challenges, along with a supportive community.
+• Features: Offers many practical projects and challenges and a supportive community.

 Coursera: